spoonbobo/spoonbobo/README.md

 🔭 I’m currently working on some quantum projects leveraging CUDA Quantum simulation capabilities.

-🔭 I also play around AI SWEs to explore more opportunities around the frameworks

 <!--
 **spoonbobo/spoonbobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.